-BMW part numbers don't need to be complicated or anxiety inducing.
+BMW part numbers don't need to be complicated or anxiety-inducing.
 If you know what they are, but don't care to know what they mean, they can still be of help to you.
 If you know the unique BMW part number already and are looking for a replacement, you can simply plug that number into the search bar on FCP Euro and find a replacement for the part you are looking for.
-If you don't yet know the part number, you can use a BMW part number lookup tool such as Bimmercat or Realoem.
+If you don't yet know the part number, you can use a BMW part number search tool such as Bimmercat or Realoem.
 Either of these websites will allow you to search catalogs of BMW parts diagrams and find the exact part along with the BMW part number that you're looking for.
 If you want to learn more about what the part numbers mean, read below.

 What are BMW part numbers and what do they mean?

 When most people look at a full 11-digit BMW part number, they see a bunch of random numbers thrown together to make a unique identifier.
 To a degree, this assumption is true, but there's more method than madness to the BMW part numbering system in practice.

 The current BMW numbering system allows you to identify a part in as little as 7 numbers.
 Almost every BMW part has, at minimum, a 7-digit number printed on it that is always unique to the part itself.
 Below is an example of a common part on many BMWs—a fuel injector.

 In the picture above, we have part number "13 53 7 585 261-12."
 Let's decode it!